Diana Dors: Cabaret

-Following her final separation from Hamilton in 1958, Dors discovered that her company Diana Dors Ltd was in serious debt.
-Hamilton had steered the company toward the dual purpose of publicising his wife and helping himself, overpaying tax bills and establishing financial stability.

-Having been forced by Hamilton to sign over all of her assets on their separation, and in need of money to pay her divorce lawyers and their accountants, she agreed to the suggestion of agent Joseph Collins to undertake a theatre-based cabaret tour titled "The Diana Dors Show".

-In July 1958 Dors was the top of the bill act at a cabaret in Coventry, being paid £2,500 a week.
+Following her final separation from Hamilton in 1958, Dors discovered that her company, Diana Dors Ltd, was in serious debt.
+Hamilton had steered the company toward the dual purpose of publicising his wife and helping himself, over paying tax bills and establishing financial stability.
+Having been forced by Hamilton "at gunpoint" to sign over all of her assets prior to the end of their marriage, and in need of money to pay her divorce lawyers and their accountants, she agreed to the suggestion of agent Joseph Collins to undertake a theatre-based cabaret tour titled "The Diana Dors Show".
+In July 1958, Dors was the top of the bill act at a cabaret in Coventry, being paid £2,500 a week.

-Yeardye suggested that they hire the comedian Dickie Dawson, later known as Richard Dawson.
-Dawson subsequently scripted the show and wrote most of the material.
+Yeardye suggested that they hire comedian Dickie Dawson, later known as Richard Dawson; Dawson subsequently scripted the show and wrote most of the material.
 Dors started a relationship with Dawson and ended the relationship with Yeardye, who subsequently emptied her cash box at Harrods of £18,000 and sold his story to the media.
 This brought negative publicity to the show, but audience numbers remained high, which allowed Dors extra time to explain her affairs to a subsequent Inland Revenue investigation of her cash holdings.
 In 1959, Hamilton died, and Dors married Dawson in New York while making an appearance on The Steve Allen Show.
 "The Diana Dors Show" was commissioned for two studio-based series on television at ITV.

-In 1959 Variety said Sabrina was "to Diana Dors in Britain what Jayne Mansfield is to Marilyn Monroe."

-In 1960 it was announced Dors and Dawson would make a film of the stage show Grab Me a Gondola but it never eventuated.
+In 1960, it was announced Dors and Dawson would make a film of the stage show Grab Me a Gondola, but it never happened.

-Filmink magazine said "no decent British film roles seemed forthcoming" around this time.
+Filmink magazine said, "no decent British film roles seemed forthcoming" around this time.
 "The Rank Organisation, who could have used Dors around this time, did not seem interested.
 Neither did Hammer Films, who were experiencing global success with their horror movies.
 Perhaps most frustratingly for Dors, J. Lee Thompson, who had given her the two best opportunities, made a series of films featuring parts that Dors could have played, but which, for whatever reason, were taken by other actors."